Federal Mental Health Care Reform

 Membership Survey on Mental Health Policy Priorities

 There are several different efforts for reform of Virginia’s mental health care system including the Joint Subcommittee to Study Mental Health Services in the Twenty-First Century, revisions to the Medicaid Managed Long-term Services and Supports Program, The Substance Use Disorder Medicaid Waiver, and possible amendments to Virginia biennial budget.
 NAMI Virginia seeks to effectively represent our members’ viewpoints during public policy advocacy efforts.
 Below are findings from the 2016 survey of NAMI Virginia members.
-Findings were published in September 2016.
+Findings were published in September 2017.
+Click here for a summary of our 2017 membership survey.
 Click here for a summary of our 2016 Membership Survey.
 Click here for a summary of our 2015 Membership Survey.

 Parent Access Survey